Charles Mangin: First World War

+Mangin in the trenches, c.
+1915.

+Photograph taken at Fort du Regret (Verdun) in April 1916, showing senior commanders and officers of the 65th Infantry Regiment shortly before entering the front lines at Froide Terre.
+Mangin is stood third from the left.

 During the First World War Mangin rose from divisional command to that of the Tenth Army for the Second Battle of the Marne, commanding both French and American troops.
 Nicknamed "the Butcher" for his espousal of la guerre à outrance (all-out war) and his faith in the suitability of North African Tirailleur for the attack, there was no doubt in the French Army that Mangin was fearless.
 Unlike many French generals who did not visit the front, Mangin was shot in the chest while exhorting his men for further attacks during the Second Battle of Champagne, though he returned to duty ten days later.
-During that war, Mangin had notable victories at the Battle of Charleroi in 1914 and then at the Battle of Verdun in 1916 but his reputation suffered following the disastrous Nivelle Offensive (16 April – 9 May 1917).
-This was due partly to the fact that Mangin was one of the few high-ranking French officials who supported Nivelle's strategy.
+During that war, Mangin had notable victories at the Battle of Charleroi in 1914 and then at the Battle of Verdun in 1916, but his reputation suffered following the disastrous Nivelle Offensive (16 April – 9 May 1917).
+This was partly because Mangin was one of the few high-ranking French officials who supported Nivelle's strategy.

 Ferdinand Foch (left) in conversation with General Charles Mangin outside of the Minister of War's office in Paris, 2 November 1918.

 Mangin's Sixth Army bore the brunt of the main attack during the Second Battle of the Aisne, the main component of Robert Nivelle's costly assault.
 After the failed operation was abandoned, Mangin and Nivelle were sacked.
 After Ferdinand Foch was promoted to Allied Supreme Commander (over Philippe Pétain), Mangin was recalled upon the orders of Prime Minister Clemenceau and given command initially of the 11th Army Corps and then of the French Tenth Army on the Western Front.

 Mangin's Tenth Army was responsible for the crucial Allied counter-attack at the Second Battle of the Marne.
 It was this that did much to enhance his military reputation.
 He also became known for the observation: "Quoi qu'on fasse, on perd beaucoup de monde" ("Whatever you do, you lose a lot of men").
 In the closing months of the war, he served as part of General Castelnau's Army Group East, advancing towards Metz.

 The recruitment of African troops in the French Army, which had many opponents, was chiefly the result of Mangin's advocacy.
-His conception of a "plus grande France", based on political autonomy and military obligation for all parts of the French Empire, is put forward in the concluding chapters of his book Comment finit la Guerre.
+His conception of a "plus grande France," based on political autonomy and military obligation for all parts of the French Empire, is put forward in the concluding chapters of his book Comment finit la Guerre.